rickiebrick13-lgtm/gpo-bypass-with-stage-timer/README.md

 1. Check if Python is installed, open cmd and type python --version
 2. If it displays Python 3.x.x, proceed, else try typing py --version, if that fails too, you don't have python runtimes and will need your company admin approval to install python or enable a local portable executable.
 3. If you're out of luck, then use the files in the VBSclock folder.
+4. index.html is the timer display page.

 Note (python version):
 0. Use the files in pyClocker folder.
-1. All files have to be in the same folder for simplicity.
+1. All files have to be in the same folder including index.html and your pptx.
 2. In server.py, change line 7 "Test.pptx" to your "powerpoint.pptx"
 3. In launch.py, change line 7 "Test.pptx" to your "powerpoint.pptx"
 4. To alter the time, change line 40 within new Date(...) to whatever you expect, according to line 39 comment.